Narcotic Use Disorder

-- You have a strong urge or craving to use it.
-You are not able to control when or how much you use.
-You spend large amounts of time trying to get, use, or recover from narcotics.
-In between doses, you think about when you will get to use the narcotic again.
+- You have a strong urge or craving for the narcotic.
+This is also called addiction.
+You spend large amounts of time trying to get, take, or recover from the narcotic.
+You also spend time thinking about when you can take the narcotic again.

-- You are not able to stop using it, or to use less.
-You always start using it again when you try to quit.
-You try to use lower amounts or to use it less often, but you are not able.
+- You are not able to stop, or to take less.
+You start it again when you try to quit.
+You try to lower the amount or increase time without it, but you are not able.

-- You keep using it even though it causes problems or is dangerous.
-For example, you drive even though it is not safe.
-You try to make the effect stronger by drinking alcohol or using other drugs with it.
+- You continue to take the narcotic even though it causes problems or is dangerous.
+For example, you drive even though the narcotic makes you drowsy.
+You try to make the effect stronger by mixing the narcotic with alcohol, medicines, or drugs.
 You have problems at school, work, or home.
-You spend less time doing important things.
-You give up activities you like because you would rather use the narcotic.
+You spend less time doing important or enjoyable activities.

-- Detoxification (detox) means healthcare providers will slowly decrease the amount you use.
-Another narcotic medicine, such as methadone, may be used to decrease symptoms of withdrawal.
+- Detoxification (detox) means healthcare providers will slowly decrease the amount of the narcotic.
+Another narcotic medicine, such as methadone, may be given to help decrease symptoms of withdrawal.

-- Therapy may include work with a psychiatrist, psychologist, or drug counselor.
+- Therapy may include work with a psychiatrist, psychologist, or therapist.
 Therapy can happen in group or individual sessions.
 Some therapy may include family members.
-A support group is a way to get help from others with NUD.
 Your healthcare provider or therapist may be able to help you find a support group in your area.
+A support group is a way to get help from others who have NUD.